SIMPLE: Simple Intensity Map Producer for Line Emission: Example mock setup: HETDEX

-We set the cosmological parameters to the fiducial cosmology (see Section \ref{sec:intro}) and set the linear galaxy bias to $b=1.5$.
+We set the cosmological parameters to the fiducial cosmology (see Section \ref{sec:intro}).
+While the bias of detected LAEs is $\simeq 2$ \citep[][]{gawiser/etal:2007,guaita/etal:2010}{}{}, the bias of LAEs fainter than the detection limit is unknown.
+To obtain a conservative estimate for the signal-to-noise ratios (S/N) of the HETDEX power spectra, we choose a smaller linear galaxy bias of $b=1.5$.
 We simulate the \Lya intensity at the rest-frame wavelength of $1215.67$\,\AA.
 In the following, we use the specific intensity $I_\lambda$.
-For both redshift sections we adopt the \Lya luminosity function of the \textit{EWgt60} sample of \cite{konno/etal:2016} for galaxies at $z=2.2$, which is given by a Schechter function
+For both redshift sections, we adopt the \Lya luminosity function of the EWgt60 sample of \cite{konno/etal:2016} for galaxies at $z=2.2$, which is given by a Schechter function,

 with $L^\ast = 4.87 \times 10^{42}\,\mathrm{erg\, s^{-1}}$, $\phi^\ast = 3.37 \times 10^{-4}\,\mathrm{Mpc}^{-3}$, and $\alpha = -1.8$.
 We set the minimum luminosity to $4\times 10^{40}\,\mathrm{erg}\,\mathrm{s}^{-1}$, based on Figure 4 of \citet{gronke/etal:2015}, and do not set the maximum luminosity.